 Have you checked your mattress lately?
 If not, now may be a good time to do so.

 Many people use the warranty of their mattress as a guide to determine when it’s time to replace it.
-However, what people should know is that the comfort ingredients, on top of your spring core, wear out much sooner than the springs and that’s what cause poor sleep and restless nights.
+However, what people should know is that the comfort ingredients, on top of your spring core, wear out much sooner than the springs and that sagging or softening of the top layers is considered normal wear by the mattress industry.
+It doesn’t have to be that way.

-Here are the signs to determine if you need a new mattress:
+Here are 9 signs to determine if you need a new mattress:

 1) Your mattress is over 8 years old